TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Am I ignoring any loopholes?

 ### 100. Love
+* Do I love my project?
+If not, how can I change that?
+* Does everyone on the team love the project?
+If not, how can that be changed?

 ### 101. The Team
+*  Is this the right team for this project?
+Why?
+* Is the team communicating objectively?
+* Is the team communicating clearly?
+* Is the team comfortable with each other?
+* Is there an air of trust and respect among the team?
+* Is the team ultimately able to unify around decisions?

 ### 102. Documentation
 ### 103. Playtesting
 ### 104. Technology
 ### 105. The Crystal Ball
 ### 106. Utopia
+### 107. The Client
+### 108 .
+The Pitch
+### 109. Profit
+### 110. Transformation
+### 111. Responsibility
+### 112. The Raven
+### $\infty$.
+Your Secret Purpose

 # Links
 * [[The Art of Game Design -- A Book of Lenses by Schell]]